 max_user_connectionsvariable in mysqld.
 The

 ALTER USERstatements also support resource control options for limiting the extent of server use permitted to an account.
-See CREATE USER Syntax, and ALTER USER Syntax.
+See CREATE USER Statement, and ALTER USER Statement.

 If the plugin directory is writable by the server, it may be possible for a user to write executable code to a file in the directory using